-- A Faculty Member who has received a positive recommendation on tenure and/or promotion from the UPTC and a negative recommendation by the President may proceed directly to arbitration.
-The recommendation will be forwarded to the Board of Governors following an arbitration that results in a positive recommendation. - 22.10.2 A Faculty Member who has received a negative recommendation on tenure and/or promotion from the UPTC may file an appeal by the date specified in Article 22.5.
-The appeal shall be made in writing to the University Promotions and Tenure Appeal Committee (UPTAC). - 22.10.3 An anonymous record of each committee's vote on each candidate for tenure or promotion will be provided to the Association by March 1.
+- In cases where a Faculty Member has received a positive recommendation on Tenure and/or promotion from the UPTC and a negative recommendation by the President, the Association may proceed directly to arbitration within 30 days of receiving a decision from the President.
+Notice must be served within 30 days of receiving the decision from the President.
+The recommendation will be forwarded to the Board of Governors following an arbitration that results in a positive recommendation. - 22.10.2 A Faculty Member who has received a negative recommendation on Tenure and/or promotion from the UPTC may file an appeal by the date specified in Article 22.5.
+The appeal shall be made in writing to the University Promotions and Tenure Appeal Committee. - 22.10.3 An anonymous record of each committee's vote on each candidate for Tenure or promotion will be provided to the Association by March 1.

-22.11 The University Promotion and Tenure Appeals Committee (UPTAC)
+22.11 The University Promotion and Tenure Appeals Committee